Oh, Milo, my heart, my joy, my little rescue runaway.

 In addition to all the people who searched for him, Milo’s former vet was involved, too.

-My older Portuguese neighbor around the corner from me, whom I meet for coffee regularly, has called me several times a day since; she's been sick such is her love for him.
-Her husband drove me to the vet for Milo’s first follow-up; my friend took me yesterday and she will take me back on Saturday.
+My Portuguese neighbor, whom I meet for coffee regularly, has called me several times a day since; she's been sick such is her love for Milo.
+Her husband drove us to the vet for Milo’s first follow-up; my other friend took us to the vet yesterday and she will take us back on Saturday.
 The kindness is overwhelming.

 My friends came from Lisbon to help me with him and to go grocery shopping with me to be sure I had enough supplies in the house.
 They brought lunch and took great care of Milo and me.
 We even bundled up Milo like a baby and took him to the café so my neighbor could see him.
 She kept saying, with tears in her eyes, "He's good now."